 Data Model

-- Category.
+By now you’re probably wondering what the 4 parameters are to our function call:- Category.
 This is a free-form string used to categorise your events.
 It’s the highest level of organisation applied to your events.
 I’ve been storing a concatenation of the game name, version number and level ID in here.

 - Action.
 Another free-form string which represents the type of event.
 I’ve been using actions such as “killed” and “game_start”.